 07 of 08

 The Aquarium Restaurant is a top pick for its novelty and a because it's totally a quintessential Colorado thing to do.

-As the name implies, this restaurant is located inside the Denver aquarium, in a dining room surrounded by the walls of the massive, 150,000-gallon aquarium.
+As the name implies, this restaurant is located inside the Denver Downtown Aquarium, in a dining room surrounded by the walls of the massive, 150,000-gallon aquarium.
 So you can watch the underwater critters swim past while you, er, eat their friends.

 08 of 08

 Range, in downtown Denver, is not a seafood-only restaurant — New American West is how it calls its menu — but its seafood selection rises to the top of what we've tasted in the state.

 It's no wonder; Range's chef was awarded Chef of the Year for all of Marriott in 2015, and the restaurant itself was named Restaurant of the Year for all Renaissance hotels that year.

 The restaurant itself is hip, sexy and sophisticated, with a fantastic bar.
 For a more romantic experience, there's a dim, quieter dining area near the open kitchen, where you can watch the chefs prepare your meal.